Skjuber/ReactForumApp/README.md

 - Routing created with React Router.
 - Fake API served as data.
 - Each user was assigned it's user image.
-- Bootstrap's pop up modal feature was utilizied.
+- Bootstrap's pop up modal feature was utilized.

 # Getting Started with Create React App